..

 Late

-Roman and Germanic re-enactment groups (3rd-6th century)
+Roman and Germanic re-enactment groups and websites (3rd-6th

 - Batavi (UK)